micro-manager/micro-manager.github.io/_pages/BlueboxOptics_niji.md

 ![](media/Niji_group_global_intensity.png "fig:media/Niji_group_global_intensity.png")

-By default, the individual LED intensities are set to 100%, but a different value can be set through media/MmStartup.bsh.
-For example, to set each LED intensity at 20%, add the following code to your media/MmStartup.bsh:
+By default, the individual LED intensities are set to 100%, but a different value can be set through MmStartup.bsh.
+For example, to set each LED intensity at 20%, add the following code to your MmStartup.bsh:

 ```
  sd = mmc.getShutterDevice();